Article by Ben David

 This last interesting as the “slower” paces focused Spectur handles heel striking well..

-The S/Lab Spectur will be available May 2024
+The S/Lab Spectur will is available now

 SALOMON RUNNING